What Is MDO Plywood? Properties, Uses, Grades & When to Choose It

 Trailer linings, truck body panels: the abrasion resistance and weather rating handle the use case.
 Not the dominant use, but a steady niche.

-| Panel | Face overlay weight | Reuse cycles (forming) | Paintability | Cost per 4×8×3/4″ | Primary use |
+| Panel | Face overlay | Reuse cycles (forming) | Concrete finish | Cost per 4×8×3/4″ | Primary use |

 |---|---|---|---|---|---|

-| MDO | 20–30 g/m² medium-density paper | 5–15 | Excellent | $75–$140 | Exterior signs, soffits, matte-finish forming |
+| MDO (kraft-overlay, APA-domestic) | 20–30 g/m² medium-density kraft paper | 5–15 | Matte (paintable) | $75–$140 | Exterior signs, soffits, paint-grade forming |

-| HDO | 45+ g/m² high-density phenolic | 25–50+ | Moderate (very hard surface) | $110–$180 | High-volume formwork, exposed architectural concrete |
+| HDO | 45+ g/m² high-density phenolic | 25–50+ | Near-mirror glossy | $110–$180 | High-volume formwork, exposed architectural concrete |

-| Phenolic film-faced | 120–220 g/m² phenolic film | 10–20 | Limited (glossy film face) | $45–$90 (Vietnam direct) | European/Asian formwork standard |
+| Phenolic film-faced (standard glossy) | 120–220 g/m² phenolic film | 10–20 | Glossy | $45–$90 (Vietnam direct) | European/Asian formwork standard, glossy concrete |

-| MDF | None (uniform fibre) | 0 (interior only) | Excellent (smoothest) | $35–$55 | Indoor cabinet doors, painted mouldings |
+| MDF | None (uniform fibre) | 0 (interior only) | n/a | $35–$55 | Indoor cabinet doors, painted mouldings |

 Sizes, thicknesses and where to buy

 Standard format is 4×8 (1220×2440 mm).
 Thickness range runs 3/8 inch to 1 inch, with 3/4 inch as the dominant size for forming, signage, and architectural applications.
 Thinner panels (1/4”, 3/8”, 1/2”) are common for backing applications and lighter signage.
-Overseas-sourced MDO from Vietnam adds the EU 1250×2500 mm format alongside the imperial 1220×2440.
+Container-direct matte phenolic surface film MDO from Vietnam adds the EU 1250×2500 mm format alongside the imperial 1220×2440.

 Sourcing splits by application.
-APA-trademarked MDO for signage and architectural paint applications is stocked at specialty plywood distributors and sign-supply yards (Toledo Plywood, Sylvan, Weekes Forest Products, regional sign-supply distributors).
+APA-trademarked kraft-overlay MDO for signage and architectural paint applications is stocked at specialty plywood distributors and sign-supply yards (Toledo Plywood, Sylvan, Weekes Forest Products, regional sign-supply distributors).
 Big-box retailers carry it inconsistently.
 Lead time at specialty distributors is typically same-day to a few days.

 MDO for concrete forming — when to use vs HDO

-HDO with a 220 g/m² phenolic film face is the upgrade for high-rotation formwork.
+HDO with a 220 g/m² phenolic film is the upgrade for high-rotation formwork.
 25 to 50 cycles is realistic with proper handling.
 The break-even point at which HDO's higher upfront cost pays back through extra reuse cycles is around pour 12 to 15 — below that, MDO wins on cost-per-pour; above, HDO wins.

 Category